6 Reasons Why Nancy From "Stranger Things" Should Be With Jonathan, Not Steve

 Stranger Things, set in the 1980s, offers an enticing show exploring malicious otherwordly entities invading the small town of Hawkins.
 Despite the plot centering around several young teens, the program gravitates towards adults and encompasses many genres including romance, drama, and horror.
 If you harbor even the slightest bit of interest, I highly recommend the series.

-Main character Eric Wheeler's high school-age sister, Nancy, dates popular Steve Harrington throughout season 1, but many felt she shared superior chemistry with loner Jonathan Byers, especially come season 2.
+Main character Mike Wheeler's high school-age sister, Nancy, dates popular Steve Harrington throughout season 1, but many felt she shared superior chemistry with loner Jonathan Byers, especially come season 2.
 Steve isn't a bad guy, but if you're shipping him and Nancy, let's see if I can convince you otherwise as we explore six reasons Nancy works better alongside Jonathan!

 1. She Chooses Jonathan